Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Solutions of the Schr o dinger equation

-where $\Delta=\overline{\epsilon}L^2/8$ is the scaled energy and $\nu_{0}=(2\overline{l}+1)/4$.
-Eq. (\ref{Schrodinger1}) and its solutions were obtained in \cite{Gao1998C6} by the Neumann expansion method \cite{Ca1994PRA_NE,abramowitz1964handbook,watson1995treatise} for the attractive Van der Waals potential in three dimension.
-The Neumann expansion method also has been generalized to dipole interactions ($\pm C_{3}/r^{3}$) in two dimension \cite{Jie_2016} and three dimension \cite{Bo1999PRAC3}.
-By this method, we can uniformly obtain the solutions for all the Van der Waals type potentials in the two and three dimensions with the corresponding definitions of $L$ and quantum number of the angular momentum which are summarized in Table. \ref{table1}.
-We will present the explicit form of our exact solutions to Eq.~(\ref{Schrodinger}) in the following part of this section.
+where $\Delta = \overline{\epsilon} L^2 / 8$ is the scaled energy and $\nu_0 = (2\overline{l} + 1)/4$.
+For the attractive van der Waals potential in three dimensions, the solution to Eq.~(\ref{Schrodinger1}) was obtained in Ref.~\cite{Gao1998C6} using the Neumann expansion method~\cite{Ca1994PRA_NE,abramowitz1964handbook,watson1995treatise}.
+This method has also been extended to dipole interactions ($\pm C_3/r^3$) in both 2D~\cite{Jie_2016}.
+This approach allows us to derive solutions in a unified manner for both attractive and repulsive van der Waals potentials in 2D and 3D, with the corresponding definitions of the length scale $L$ and the effective angular momentum quantum number summarized in Table~\ref{table1}. {It is worth noting that our Eq.~(\ref{ru}) and Eq.~(\ref{xfde}) are formally identical to Eqs.~(32-34) in Gao's treatment of the 3D attractive van der Waals potential~\cite{Gao1998C6}.
+However, the key difference lies in the definition of the length scale \( L \), as summarized in Table~\ref{table1}, and the associated scaled energy parameter \( \Delta \).
+These distinctions lead to a different set of exact solutions and corresponding asymptotic behaviors.} We now present the explicit forms of the exact solutions to Eq.~(\ref{Schrodinger}) in the following part of this section. {The results obtained in Secs.~2.1 and 2.2 are valid for all cases listed in Table~\ref{table1}.}